Gnurro/AIDscripts/README.md

 # AIDscripts
-JS scripts for AI Dungeon (play.aidungeon.io)
+Scripts for AI Dungeon (play.aidungeon.io)

-All zips should import as-is on AID.
+All JS scenario script zips should import as-is on AID.
+Python scripts require Python 3.

+JS scenario scripts:

 RPGmech: No giant robots, but RPG mechanics in AID, using InputDCattributeBot and the skill/stat menus.
 Has example of piping placeholders into skills as well.
 Now with plenty more docstrings.